 Amla oil is used in traditional and alternative medicine.
 Some people consume amla juice, fresh berries, and dried berries as a dietary supplement.
-Amla oil has benefitted mankind than any other known oil in the world today.
+Amla oil has benefited mankind than any other known oil in the world today.

 Commonly known Benefits

-- Scalp benefits: Amla oil when massaged to the scalp promotes circulation in the skin and hair follicles.
+Scalp benefits: Amla oil when massaged to the scalp promotes circulation in the skin and hair follicles.
 The oil is used as a natural conditioner making the hair stronger, thicker, softer, shinier, and provides adequate nourishment to the hair.
 Further, the oil soothes and cools the scalp promoting sound sleep.

-- Amla oil prevents balding, grey hair and premature aging.
+Amla oil prevents balding, grey hair and premature aging.

-- Therapeutic massage: In the realm of Ayurvedic massage, oil is an effective lubricant and nourishes the skin.
+Therapeutic massage: In the realm of Ayurvedic massage, oil is an effective lubricant and nourishes the skin.
 It provides cooling effect while massaged onto forehead, cheekbones and temples.

 Scalp massaging enhances the flow of oxygen to the brain relaxing the nervous system and improving brain cell development.
 Hair tonic: Pure amla oil can be applied on wet hair immediately.
 The oil strengthens hair roots, stimulates hair growth, prevents split ends, and restores the dark pigmentation to grey hair.
 In the commercial market, amla oil is used in the preparation of various hair care preparations.

-- The oil is widely used in hot countries like India and some neighboring countries to prevent stress and fatigue in tropical conditions.
+The oil is widely used in hot countries like India and some neighboring countries to prevent stress and fatigue in tropical conditions.

-- Amla oil is a powerful antioxidant and recent studies have shown that the oil possesses anti-cancer properties including free radical functions.
+Amla oil is a powerful antioxidant and recent studies have shown that the oil possesses anti-cancer properties including free radical functions.

-- The other benefits of amla oil include health enhancement, effective remedy for blood impurities and blood clotting, as a blood sugar regulator, lowers cholesterol, and combats hyperacidity and ulcers.
+The other benefits of amla fruit include health enhancement, effective remedy for blood impurities and blood clotting, as a blood sugar regulator, lowers cholesterol, and combats hyperacidity and ulcers.
 With a thousand year tradition, amla oil is a well-known rejuvenator.
 It is beneficial for hair, body and the heart.